vrchost/rooibos/resources/docs/installation/Installation_on_Windows.md

 ### Install service

+Extract the NSSM package, making sure to use the bit version matching the installed version of Java.

-Extract the NSSM package and from a command window run `nssm install solr`.
+From a command window run `nssm install solr`.

 In the Application tab, enter